Don’t give up on America

 Determination, regardless of what the situation looks like or the adversity associated with it, goes a long way in overcoming insurmountable odds.

 Our youngest granddaughter, Addyson, has a degree of determination that fascinates me.
 Even when she was a toddler, if there was something she wanted to get her hands on, she would use every resource available to her to make it happen.
-She will be four in a few weeks and her level of determination has not waned.
+She will be seven in a few weeks and her level of determination has not waned.

-When she was just a little tot she was in the living room with me and the next thing I knew she was crawling across the room, headed toward the kitchen.
+When she was just a little tot she was in the in the living room with me and the next thing I knew she was crawling across the room, headed toward the kitchen.
 As things got too quiet, I got out of my recliner, stepped into the kitchen, and there she was—with the door wide open to the cabinet that Nana keeps her pots and pans in.
 The guilty little girl had her head inside the place that she had been so curious about.
 Thankfully I came to the rescue before she made a mess.
 With that kind of determination, I suppose that if Addyson had replaced one of the monkeys in the experiment mentioned above, neither a blast of water nor the tugging of discouraged monkeys would have stopped her from getting the bananas at the top of the pole.
 If possible, after getting to the bananas, she would have tried to tear the pole down to see what it was made of and maybe even caught a few of the monkeys to see what made them squeal!

 As we approach another birthday of our great nation, let us all have a sincere determination to turn our nation back toward Godly truth and righteousness.
 Yes, we have a lot of problems to contend with in America, but we cannot afford to be like the monkeys who not only gave up on achieving the goal before them but also hindered others from trying.
-Instead, may we remember that God is able to change even the most dismal circumstances and He can use us as part of the solution.
+Instead, may we remember that God is able to change even the most dismal circumstances in America and He can use us as part of the solution.
 As we do so, the words of Galatians 6:9 offer encouragement: “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up” (New International Version).